-Our experts at CoolCat have put together this extensive guide on the ultimate craps strategy and how to get the most bang for your buck.
+If you’re looking for the best online craps strategy guide then look no further.
+Our experts at CoolCat have put together this extensive guide on the ultimate craps strategy.
+Follow our craps tips to get the most bang for your buck.

 Worst Craps Bets

 There are 120 different bets that can be placed at a craps table.
-Obviously, some of those are smarter bets than others — so we first want to start off with what NOT to do when placing your first craps bet.
+Obviously, some of those are smarter bets than others.
+So we first want to start off with what NOT to do when placing your first craps bet.

 Field Bets